Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: A Tale of Hyperparameters

 \section{A Tale of Hyperparameters}

-There is an emerging folk intuition in the research community that, over the past decade, networks have co-evolved hand-in-hand, amidst other things, with a certain particular set of optimizers and hyperparameter choices, deviating from which tends to produce significantly poor results.
-Let us see one such case in action, for the case of ResNet50 trained on ImageNet with SGD, achieving the familiar \mbox{top-1} accuracy of $\sim 76\%$.
+There is an emerging folk intuition that, over the past decade, networks have co-evolved hand-in-hand, amidst other things, with a certain particular set of optimizers and hyperparameter choices, deviating from which tends to produce significantly poor results.
+Let us see one such case in action, for a ResNet50 trained on ImageNet with SGD, achieving the familiar \mbox{top-1} accuracy of $\sim 76\%$.
 Further, as is usual convention, this network was trained via a learning rate $\eta=0.1$, momentum $\mu=0.9$, batch size $B=256$, weight decay $\lambda=0.0001$ for $90$ epochs, with a multiplicative decay by a factor of $0.1$ at epochs $30$ and $60$.

-\paragraph{Visual Tour of the Trajectory.} Before we start this excursion with the hyperparameters, let us simply pay a glance at the nature of the optimization trajectory, as visualized via the proposed qualitative hallmark, namely the trajectory map $\Cm$.
-In particular, we save checkpoints from the initialization until the final epoch, at intervals of every epoch, and thereby giving us a total of $91$ checkpoints.
+\paragraph{Visual Tour of the Trajectory.} Before we start the hyperparameter excursion, let us look at the nature of the optimization trajectory, as visualized via the proposed qualitative hallmark, namely the trajectory map $\Cm$.
+In particular, we save epochly checkpoints from the initialization until the final epoch, and thereby giving us a total of $91$ checkpoints.
 We plot this $91\times91$ matrix in Figure~\ref{fig:rnteaser}.

-For starters, we can easily make out three\footnote{If we look closely, there seems to be another phase transition neighbouring the initialization and the subsequent couple of epochs, giving rise to a thin horizontal and vertical sliver of relatively lighter colour in this figure.} distinct phases of optimization which is marked by an increased darkening of the pixels and their locations are precisely where learning rate decay was applied.
+For starters, we can easily make out three\footnote{If we look closely, there seems to be another phase transition neighbouring the initialization and the subsequent couple of epochs, giving rise to a thin horizontal and vertical sliver of relatively lighter colour in this figure.\looseness=-1} distinct phases of optimization which are marked by an increased darkening of the pixels and their locations are precisely where learning rate decay was applied.
 The onset of these phases also seems to bring about an increased cosine similarity of the parameters contained within these phases, which seems to imply that following the learning rate decay the optimization is honing into a progressively confined subspace of the landscape.